Sebastián Piñera: Second post-presidency (2022–2024)

+Public image

+Since the return to democracy in 1990 Piñera has been the president with the lowest approval rating in polls.
+According to diplomat and political scientist Carlos Huneeus, Piñera showed himself well-prepared in his public appearances with a good command of relevant facts, yet he failed to show empathy.
+In an interview with Cristián Warnken, Piñera acknowledged he had difficulties in expressing his feelings.
+In April 2012, The Economist described Piñera as being considered an "inept politician" by both the opposition and supporters.

+Piñera's supporters form a cross-party centre-right and right-wing faction called Piñerism.
+In his second post-presidency he had a surge in popularity in the polls; also, his successor, President Boric, calls Piñera "a democrat" as well as other former Presidents.

 Jokes and informal style

-Many of Piñera's jokes would, according to diplomat and political scientist Oscar Godoy, be attempts to gain sympathy.
+Many of Piñera's jokes were, according to diplomat and political scientist Oscar Godoy, attempts to gain sympathy.

 In December 2011, during a state visit to Mexico, a joke made by Piñera where he compared women with politicians caused uproar in Chile, sparking criticism from his own minister Carolina Schmidt who said of the joke that it was "[hurtful] to many women".
-In the joke, Piñera said that "when a lady says "no" it means maybe, when she says maybe it means yes and when she says yes she is not a lady."
+In the joke, Piñera said that "when a lady says 'no' it means maybe, when she says maybe it means yes and when she says yes she is not a lady."
 The Chilean Network Against Domestic and Sexual Violence called the joke "misogynistic" and "a shame for the whole country".
 Previously on a state visit to Peru in 2011, Piñera received criticism for his informal style after he revealed to Peruvian president-elect Ollanta Humala that he was a descendant of the Inca Huayna Capac.
 Senator Jorge Pizarro criticized Piñera's comment to Ollanta Humala, calling for more careful and respectful attitudes.

-In June 2013, after visiting President Obama in the White House, he said, "I'm going to sit at the President of the United States' desk," breaking the White House's political protocols.
+In June 2013, after visiting U.S. President Obama in the White House, he said, "I'm going to sit at the President of the United States' desk", breaking the White House's political protocols.
 Alfredo Moreno Charme, Minister of Foreign Affairs, said "How many other presidents have done the same?" and Obama responded, "This is the only one," causing laughter between those there.
 Piñera then justified his abrupt actions by stating his daughter was born in the United States.